-Back by popular demand, the Aspen Institute presents the Sharing Shakespeare Series, led and curated by Tom Buesch, PhD.
+Back by popular demand, the Aspen Institute presents the Sharing Shakespeare Series.
 Exploring another round of William Shakespeare’s plays, volunteer moderators will lead participants through lively discussions dissecting the intriguing themes and characters in Shakespeare that still resonate today.
 Participants will read one play per month and share their insights and questions to reach a fuller understanding of the Bard’s works.